 Why is there so much hype around melon pan?
 Many people believe it is just like any other sweet bread, but do not be fooled.
 After you try this Japanese melon bread, it will leave you craving more.

 Popularized in anime, you may see the protagonist being late for school and running out of the house with a piece of melon pan in their mouth.
 The bread guest features in many anime and manga, such as Nichijou.
 This Japanese melon bread is perfect for a quick bite on your way to work or school, or just as a special treat.
 There have been many different flavors and variations of this beloved bread, such as ice cream, custard, chocolate, and more.

 Its portability, cute name, variety of flavors, and pop culture associations make melon pan beloved across Japan.

 Here are 3 must-try melon pan shops in the Tokyo area to get your fix of this cute, cookie-crusted bread.

 1. Melon Pan Ice

 You probably guessed it by the title, but this restaurant specializes in melon pan ice cream.
 What makes this different from other ice cream melon pan is the bread itself.
-It is cut into a cone shaped and covered with parchment paper.
-The ice cream and design is then placed in the middle.
-If you want the “Tokyo Kawaii” look, they even have Gudetama as an option for your ice cream.
+It is cut into a cone shape is then placed in the middle.
+If you want the “Tokyo Kawaii” look, they even have Gudetama as an option for your ice cream design.
 With two locations in the Tokyo metropolitan area, it is convenient for you foodies who want to try this Japanese snack.
 It is the perfect Instagram-worthy dessert!

 Access Info: 12-minute walk from Shibuya Station